harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 If this setting is set to true, you can switch between CD FirstGen and NextGen with the click of a button.
 This feature is currently behind the feature flag, `PLG_ENABLE_CROSS_GENERATION_ACCESS`.

-The default `allowCrossGenerationAccess` value for NextGen is `TRUE`.
+The default `allowCrossGenerationAccess` value for accounts with `defaultExperience` as NextGen is `TRUE`.

-The default `allowCrossGenerationAccess` value for FirstGen is:
+The default `allowCrossGenerationAccess` value for accounts with `defaultExperience` asFirstGen is:

 * `TRUE` if the feature flag, `PL_HIDE_LAUNCH_NEXTGEN` is disabled.
 * `FALSE` if the feature flag, `PL_HIDE_LAUNCH_NEXTGEN` is enabled.

-For new FirstGen and NextGen user accounts, this value is set to `FLASE` by default.
+For new FirstGen and NextGen user accounts, this value is set to `FALSE` by default.

 When you change the `allowCrossGenerationAccess` setting value in FirstGen or NextGen, a FirstGen or NextGen audit is generated respectively.